mdnfiras/ovpn/README.md

 ...
 ```

-Start the Vagrant ovpn virtual machine, provision to install OpenVPN and expose the service on <host_private/public_ip>:1194
+Start the Vagrant ovpn virtual machine, provision it to install OpenVPN and expose the service on <host_private/public_ip>:1194

 ```bash
 chmod u=x ovpn_vm.sh